THE REINZ BOARD

 REGION 1 – Northland, Auckland & Coromandel

-Wendy has been a staunch supporter of the Institute, acting as CEO for four months during the period of transition following the 2009 Act changes.
-She is a fellow of REINZ and oversees the Commercial & Industrial Sector Group.
+A staunch supporter of the Institute, Wendy is a fellow of REINZ, a Regional Director and she oversees the Commercial & Industrial Sector Group.

 Wendy Alexander oversees the Commercial & Industrial Sector Group.
 Wendy became a Fellow of the Institute in November 2011.